tilburgsciencehub/website/content/topics/Research-skills/templates-dynamic-content/dynamic reports/citation-management-rmarkdown.md

 ---
 title: "Citation Management within Rmarkdown"
 description: "This article discusses Rmarkdown usage for academic writing, focussing on citation management within an Rmarkdown document.
-It provides an in-depth look at the integration of bibliographic references, streamlining the process for creating scholarly articles, books, and technical reports."
+It provides a step by step procedure of the integration of bibliographic references, starting the process for creating scholarly articles, books, and technical reports."
 keywords: "Rmarkdown, R, bookdown, LaTeX, BibTeX"
 draft: false
 weight: 1